jfilter/react-native-onboarding-swiper/README.md

 Your new users shouldn't jump in at the deep end.
 First give them a pleasurable, delightful introduction and only then let them explore your awesome app.

 Getting everything running merely takes a minute.
-Don't believe me?
-Try it out!
+Try out the example [running in your browser](https://snack.expo.io/dlQTGD06P).

 ## Install